vdizengremel/javascript-developer-test/README.md

 #### Domain folder or not ?
 I hesitated creating a domain folder to leave only orchestration in use cases, but I felt it was a little too much here.
 It would be interesting for a feature that cumulates features like filtering before counting, but I think it was too soon.

+In typescript, I would have put in that folder:
+- type definitions such as `Country`, `Person`, `Animal`
-In typescript, I would have put type definitions in folder to document data structure and a `CountryRepository` interface that would have been implemented in infrastructure layer.
+- a `CountryRepository` interface that would have been implemented in infrastructure layer by an adapter.

 #### Count calculation
 I chose to add a calculated attribute to returned data by count use case.